Ebola Disease

 Symptoms

-Ebola disease (EBOD) is a serious illness that was first discovered in a remote part of Central Africa in 1976.
-Symptoms of EBOD include fever, tiredness, muscle aches, weakness, severe headache, red eyes, sore throat, vomiting and diarrhea that can be bloody, and hemorrhaging (bleeding).
+EBOD is a serious illness that was first discovered in a remote part of Central Africa in 1976.
+Symptoms of EBOD include fever, tiredness, muscle aches, weakness, severe headache, red eyes, sore throat, vomiting and diarrhea that can be bloody, and bleeding.
 Symptoms develop rapidly.
 Fever is usually the first symptom of EBOD.
 This is followed by the sudden onset of flu-like symptoms followed by worsening gastrointestinal (i.e. vomiting and diarrhea) symptoms.
 EBOD can also cause kidney and liver problems.
 When the disease progresses, there may be a rash and bleeding from inside and outside the body.
 EBOD can cause death but early medical care increases the chances of survival.

-Before seeking health care, it is important to call ahead to the hospital or call Health Links-Info Santé at 204-788-8200 or 1-888-315-9257 (toll-free) if you or a household member has any of symptoms of EBOD and has travelled to an area with EBOD in the last 21 days.
+Before seeking health care, it is important to first call public health or Health Links-Info Santé at 204-788-8200 or 1-888-315-9257 (toll-free) if you or a household member has any of symptoms of EBOD and have travelled to an area with EBOD in the last 21 days or have been exposed to someone with EBOD in the last 21 days.
 Describe your symptoms over the phone, tell them where you have been travelling or living and mention any possible exposure risks.
 They will be able to advise you on next steps to get assessed and ensure precautions are taken to limit exposure to others by following protocols designed to minimize risk.
 In addition, if you suspect you have been exposed to EBOD, you should immediately isolate from household members and pets, wash your hands frequently and ensure no one comes in contact with your bodily fluids or items that may have touched your bodily fluids (e.g. bedding, toiletries).

 Causes

 Outbreaks of EBOD have occurred from time to time in sub-Saharan Africa.
-There are five recognized species of Ebola viruses:
+There are six recognized species of Orthoebolavirus:

 Transmission